-Members of the Town Council were elected on 21 May 2019.
+Members of the Town Council were elected on 4 May 2023.
 All election results are available on the Reigate and Banstead Borough Council website.
-The Chairman and Town Mayor of the Town Council is Cllr Samantha Marshall.
-The Vice Chairman and Deputy Town Mayor of the Council is Cllr David Powell
+The Chairman and Town Mayor of the Town Council is Cllr Martin Saunders.
+The Vice Chairman and Deputy Town Mayor of the Council is Cllr Tom Turner.

 Members of the Council are required by law under the Localism Act to complete a declaration of pecuniary interests form to register their financial and other interests.

 Each Member's Disclosable Pecuniary Interests (DPI) declaration is available on their individual page.

 Below is a list of all Town, Borough and County Councillors For further details about Borough Councillors please refer to their website, www.reigate-banstead.gov.uk and for further details about County Councillors please refer to www.surreycc.gov.uk

 Horley East Ward - Cllr Jordan Beech

 Horley West, Salfords & Sidlow Ward - Cllr Andy Lynch